quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 Gerald Edelman - 'Evolution works by selection, not by instruction.
 There is no final cause, no teleology, no purpose guiding the overall process'.

 neurons2.
-Universal Darwinism - Evolution is relentless over deep time constructing a hierarchical shebang of survival tricks, as local interactions lead to novel emergent structures.
+Universal Darwinism - Evolution is relentless over deep time constructing a hierarchical whole shebang & caboodle of survival tricks, as local interactions lead to novel emergent structures.
 The same simple process of copy / vary / select results in the emergence of a more and more complex, unbroken, self consistent continuity of interconnecting systems, a nested set of sets, layer upon layer -

 physical energy & matter, elements & molecules, cosmic & solar order (physical tricks)